Skip to main content

 • Participants must be able to regulate emotions.

-• Participants in wheelchairs need to be able to transfer to and from rowing machine with minimal assistance; for those unable to do so, the erg will be modified for use while seated in chair.
+• Participants in wheelchairs need to be able to transfer to and from the rowing machine with minimal assistance; for those unable to do so, the erg will be modified for use while seated in a chair.

 How to join AARC Adaptive Summer Program

-If you have never participated in an AARC program, we must first assess if our programs are right for you.
+Since you have never participated in an AARC program, we must first assess if our programs are right for you.

 Questions or Need Assistance?